 Just visited my old stomping grounds in Moab, Utah, pop.
 5,200.
 A uranium town, adventure sport hub and now second-home magnet, this joyous mash-up of rednecks, hippies and everyone in between has boomed and busted repeatedly.
 It’s now at risk of becoming a municipal cautionary tale.

 After years of gradual change, 2014-17 saw monstrous growth, and I use the adjective advisedly.
-The newest half of the 20-odd motels lining Main Street ignore local character and have no provision for staff, in a region where a cleaner’s one-way commute can be above 180km.
+The newest half of the 20-odd motels lining Main Street ignores local character and has no provision for staff accommodation, in a region where a cleaner’s one-way commute can be above 180km.
 The explosion of road-legal 4x4s called Razrs has meant this formerly seasonal town is now rammed 9-10 months of the year and rental homes are sprouting like mushrooms.
 Rooms are renting for US$600-800 each and the median home price is US$355,000.
 Median household income is £41,500, but the bulk of jobs are at or below minimum wage.

 The construction mini-boom is all by the book, which is part of the problem.
 With one trained planner and a five-person planning commission v. an ardent and noisy pro-development lobby, city planning can barely keep up with applications and enforcement, and has no scope for strategy or policy review.
 (Their third agenda item for 22nd Feb is “Updated list of barriers to affordable housing”.)